 This easy crock pot whole chicken takes just 10 minutes to prep then is hands off as it cooks for perfectly tender, flavorful chicken that can be used in so many ways.

-And I proceeded to make dozens and dozens of roast chickens.
+When I decided to tackle cooking whole chickens, I went all in.
+I made dozens and dozens of roast chickens.

 I shared everything I learned - including how to keep it super simple and make it easy, start to finish - with my easy whole roasted chicken.